umbertocappellazzo/CL_Anthology/README.md

 # CL_Anthology

-This repository collects a list of recent **continual learning papers**, with the intention of providing the reader with a structured overview of the state-of-the art papers divided by the *category* and the *modality* considered in the papers.
+This repository collects a list of recent **continual learning papers**, with the intention of providing the reader with a structured overview of the state-of-the art papers divided by the *category* (e.g., rehearsal, regularization, architectural) and the *modality*  (e.g., audio/speech, text/NLP, image/vision) considered in the papers.

 ## CL Surveys